-In addition to Mr. Sousa's eligibility to receive the Catch-Up RSUs as noted above, the performance criteria and shares available for vesting for the remaining 16,250 RSUs granted to Mr. Sousa in 2015 will be determined on an annual basis as follows: 5,000 shares in 2017; 5,000 shares in 2018; and 6,250 shares in 2019.
-The remaining shares will be reported in the applicable Summary Compensation Tables during the year in which the performance criteria will be set by the Committee and the Company is able to determine the grant date fair value.
+The performance criteria and shares available for vesting for the remaining 11,250 performance-based RSUs granted to Mr. Sousa in 2015 will be determined on an annual basis as follows: 5,000 shares in 2018 and 6,250 shares in 2019.
+The remaining shares will be reported in the applicable Summary Compensation Table during the year in which the performance criteria will be set by the Committee and the Company is able to determine the grant date fair value.